unitaryfund/qrack/README.md

 ## Maximum allocation guard
 Set the maximum allowed allocation (in MB) for the global OpenCL pool with `QRACK_MAX_ALLOC_MB`.
 This includes (VRAM) state vectors and auxiliary buffers larger than approximately `sizeof(bitCapIntOcl) * sizeof(bitCapIntOcl)`.
 This should also include out-of-place single duplication of any state vector.
 This does **not** include non-OpenCL general heap or stack allocation.

+`QRACK_MAX_PAGING_QB` and `QRACK_MAX_CPU_QB` environment variables set a maximum on how many qubits can be allocated on a single `QPager` or `QEngineCPU` instance, respectively.
+This qubit limit is for maximum single `QPager` or `QEngineCPU` allocation, whereas `QUnit` and `QUnitMulti` might allocate _more_ qubits than this as separable subsystems, requiring that no individual separable subsystem exceeds the qubit limit environment variables. (`QEngineOCL` limits are automatically maximal according to a query Qrack makes of maximum allocation segment on a given OpenCL device.)

 Note that this controls total direct Qrack OpenCL buffer allocation, not total Qrack library allocation.
 Total OpenCL buffer allocation is **not** fully indicative of total library allocation.

 ## Approximation options